Audience - User role that allows people to watch the session as it is being recorded and call in live. These users are not recorded during the session

-Public Studio - Studio setting that, when enabled, that allows everybody with the audience link can watch live when you are recording.
+Public Studio - Studio setting that, when enabled, allows anybody with the audience link to watch the session while recording it.

 Recording Resolution - This sets the highest resolution that you will allow users to be recorded at (ultimately, resolution is determined by the capabilities of the camera)

 Recording Studio - Where your recording session takes place on Riverside.

 Separate Tracks - Setting that, when enabled, creates separate internet backup files for each participant

 Side Bar - Panel on the right side of the Studio with recording time, participants' information (display name, audio level, microphone and camera), recording resolution, sample rate, FPS (frames-per-second), and live call resolution.
 Host and Producers can use the mute participants and apply audio processing.

 Smart Speaker Layout - Clips Editor layout options.
 For these arrangements, the layout will change based on who is speaking.
 The active speaker will be put into the larger video frame.

 Sound Bleed - Leakage of one audio output into another audio input. (ex. your microphone picking up the sound of your headphones or speakers)

 Stream Key - A distinct code used by certain platforms to identify the source of an incoming audio/video stream.